Last updated on 2026-03-12

 Program Structure

 The Bachelor of Industrial Design program spans 8 semesters, providing a comprehensive education in industrial design.
-The program structure includes:
+The program is structured to include:

 - Specialization options in transportation design, product design, and interaction design.

-- Work-integrated learning opportunities, including field experiences and professional practicums.
+- Work-integrated learning opportunities, including field experiences and optional co-operative education.

 Featured Experiences

-- Co-operative Education: Optional paid work terms that allow students to apply their skills in a professional setting.
+- Co-operative Education: Optional paid work terms that provide students with valuable industry experience.

-- Industry Collaboration: Many design projects involve partnerships with industry leaders, providing students with opportunities to have their designs manufactured.
+- Industry Collaboration: Many design projects involve partnerships with companies, offering students the chance to have their designs manufactured.

 - Design Trips: Annual trips to Europe and Asia to explore design studios and cultural sites, enriching students' perspectives.